 Updated: Sep 14, 2022

-The Green Card Process or the Application to Permanent Residency is a slow and arduous process that the HR managers have to deal with to retain their foreign national talent.
-Besides the complexity of the job advertisement and managing applicants that apply for the job, there are other issues that the employers are usually blindsighted by.
+The Green Card Process or the Application to register Permanent Residency is a slow and arduous process that the HR managers have to deal with to retain their foreign national talent.
+Aside from the complexity of the job advertisements and managing applicants that apply for the Green Card role, there are many other issues that employers are usually blind-sided by.

 Who is this article for?

-This article is for HR professionals who are either new to immigration, doing an employee's green card for the first time, or want to share the details of the process with their employees to set expectations.
+This article is for HR professionals who are either new to immigration, sponsoring an employee's Green Card for the first time, or want to share the details of the process with their employees to set expectations.

 Why are my employee so concerned about the Green Card process?

-Imagine this - if you are a foreign national in the U.S., every time you have to travel outside the U.S., you have to worry about being allowed to come back into the country.
-This is either because you have to apply for a visa at the embassy or have to answer a lot of questions at the U.S. port of entry.
+Imagine this - if you are a foreign national in the U.S., you have to worry about being allowed to come back into the country every time you have to travel outside the U.S. This is either because you have to apply for a visa at the embassy or have to answer a lot of questions at the U.S. port of entry.
 All this not only adds to the complexity of being an immigrant in the U.S. but also makes your life feel unstable.
 The constant fear of something going wrong is always in the back of your head.